-One issue based State of the Environment report to be released each year.

-(Target one report released by 30 June).

-State of the Environment Land was released and considered at 3 August 2017 Environment and Planning Committee meeting.
+LEVELS OF SERVICE (WE PROVIDE) WE WILL KNOW WE ARE MEETING THE LEVEL OF SERVICE IF...
+CURRENT PERFORMANCE Monitoring of One issue based State of the environmental trends Environment report to be and conditions and released each year. reporting systems (Target one report released by that protect and 30 June). inform the community State of the Environment Land was released and about environmental considered at 3 August 2017 Environment and conditions, changes Planning Committee meeting. and risks (cont.)
 Fine scale monitoring for the Motupipi Estuary was completed in June and the report is ready for release.
 This will be formally reported, along with reporting related to the Whanganui Estuary, to the Environment and Planning Committee later in 2018.
 The SOE report for Tasman's freshwater fish is in draft and awaiting sign-off for release.
+This target was fully achieved in 2016/2017.
 An annual Recreational Bathing Water summary report is drafted and reported to Council or a Committee by 31 July each year.
 Key staff were unavailable to complete the delivery of the annual report.
 Monitoring and information management continued uninterrupted throughout the summer season.
 January and February 2018 were notably wet and several storms (most notably ex-cyclones Fehi and Gita) led to a decline in the suitability for contact recreation during the latter part of the season.
 This target was achieved within 5% in 2016/2017.

-Monitoring of environmental trends and conditions and reporting systems that protect and inform the community about environmental conditions, changes and risks (cont.)
+LEVELS OF SERVICE (WE PROVIDE) WE WILL KNOW WE ARE MEETING THE LEVEL OF SERVICE IF CURRENT PERFORMANCE Monitoring of environmental trends and conditions and reporting systems that protect and inform the community about environmental conditions, changes and risks (cont.)
 Swimming beaches and rivers are suitable for contact recreation, all or most of the time.
 (Target 1: 98% of swimming beaches and rivers are suitable for contact recreation using fine weather sample.
 We fell below our target achieving only 88.6% rate of compliance using fine weather samples.
 The majority of fine weather exceedances were related to a limited number of sites.
 One in particular, Tukurua, has a permanent sign due to sporadic spikes from an unidentifiable source.
 This compares with a compliance rate of 98.6% in 2016/2017.
 Target 2: 92% of swimming beaches and rivers are suitable for contact recreation using all weather samples.)
 In all weather, the rate of compliance was 83.3% overall.
 A particularly wet January and February in 2018 and two ex-cyclones explain some of this result.
 This compares with a compliance rate of 94.4% in 2016/2017.
 We provide a responsive and efficient process for assessing resource consent applications and ensuring compliance obligations are fairly and appropriately enforced.
 At least 85% of survey respondents rate their satisfaction with Council's resource consent processing work as fairly satisfied or better.
 In 2018, 82% of survey respondents indicated they were satisfied or very satisfied with Council's service.
 This compares with 68% of residents satisfied or very satisfied and 32% not satisfied in 2016/2017.

-See Figure 10 Resource Consent Processing Satisfaction Rate on page 57.
+See Figure 10 Resource Consent Processing Satisfaction Rate on page 64.

-Consent applications are processed within statutory timeframes (where they exist).
-Target: Publicly notified consents 100%

-97% (37) of publicly notified applications were processed within statutory timeframes, and 3% (1) went over time.

-This compares with 100% in 2016/2017